AnnaZeng22/Computational-Linguistics-Projects/README.md

 # Introduction
-This repository stores my coding projects finished in coursework and lad of Computational Linguistics.
+This repository stores my coding projects finished in coursework and lab of Computational Linguistics.

 # File Description
 The parsing.py file constructs a parsing logical expressions.